briatte/ggnet/README.md

 [ggally]: https://github.com/ggobi/ggally

+Example plot of Twitter unweighted network between 339 French MPs currently in office, colored by parliamentary groups and weighted by degree quartile:

 ![French MPs on Twitter](example1.png)

-A plot of Twitter connexions between 339 French MPs currently in office, colored by parliamentary groups and quartile-weighted by degree.
-See [`functions.R`][fn] for network exploration routines.
-Data assembled by scraping a few web sources in May 2013 with the help of [Jonathan Chibois][jc] and Benjamin Ooghe-Tabanou from [Regards Citoyens][rc].
-My [blog post at Polit'bistro][pb] has more details.
+MP Twitter accounts data assembled by scraping a few web sources in May 2013, with the help of [Jonathan Chibois][jc] and Benjamin Ooghe-Tabanou from [Regards Citoyens][rc] (see also his [code to scrape a different source](http://cpc.regardscitoyens.org/trac/browser/cpc/trunk/project/batch/depute/get_twitter_accounts.sh) of MP Twitter accounts).
+See [`functions.R`][fn] for network exploration helpers and my [blog post at Polit'bistro][pb] for more details.

 [bc]: http://coulmont.com/index.php?s=d%C3%A9put%C3%A9s
 [jc]: http://laspic.hypotheses.org/